 Key parameters for OCT Systems

 The imaging depth of OCT is primarily limited by the depth of penetration of the light source in the sample.
 Additionally, in Fourier-domain OCT, the depth is limited by the finite number of pixels and optical resolution of the spectrometer.
 As previously mentioned, the image in FD-OCT is obtained after Fourier transformation of the spectral interference data.
-The total length or depth after Fourier transform is limited by the sampling rate of the spectral data, and is governed by Nyquist theorem.
-A total bandwidth (Δλ) sampled by N pixels gives us the wavelength sampling rate of δλ = Δλ/N. Since Fourier transform relates frequency to time, we convert wavelength to frequency, δν = c*Δλ /λ2.
-Nyquist theorem indicates the maximum time delay in the Fourier transformed data will be tmax = 1/2* δν, and maximum depth in the data will be λmax = c* tmax.
-By combining these, the maximum imaging depth in FD-OCT is:
+The total length or depth after Fourier transform is limited by the sampling rate of the spectral data, and is governed by the Nyquist theorem.
+A total bandwidth (Δλ) sampled by N pixels gives us a wavelength sampling rate of δλ = Δλ/N. Since a Fourier transform relates frequency to time, we can convert wavelength to frequency, δν = c*Δλ /λ2.
+The Nyquist theorem indicates that the maximum time delay in the Fourier transformed data will be tmax = 1/2* δν, and the maximum depth in the data will be λmax = c* tmax.
+By combining these, the maximum imaging depth achievable in FD-OCT is:

 Loss of sensitivity with depth

-Where w is equal to δλ/Δλ and depends on the optical resolution of spectrometer elements.
+Where w is equal to δλ/Δλ and depends on the optical resolution of the spectrometer elements.
 The first term representing a sine function on the left hand side of the equation is the result of finite pixels in the spectrometer.
 The second term relates to the finite optical resolution of the spectrometer that results in ‘leakage’ of a given wavelength into multiple pixels.